Instant Connection for Pixel Streaming

 #1.
 GPU Problems That Blow Everything Up

 If I had to bet on the number one cause, I’d put my money on GPU issues.
 Resolve leans on the GPU for nearly everything.
-Color grading, Fusion, noise reduction, playback, even timeline scrubbing.
-And when the GPU runs out of VRAM, Resolve doesn’t warn you.
-It just… quits.
+Color grading, Fusion, noise reduction, playback, timeline scrubbing, Magic Mask, Super Scale, and a lot of the newer AI-assisted features.
+And when the GPU runs out of VRAM, Resolve usually doesn’t give you a polite warning.
+It just quits.

 A few patterns I’ve seen: